k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 Modern authentication and authorization platforms are responsible for user **identification** via an **authentication** process, and for **access management** via **authorization** mechanisms.
 Together they are also called Identification and Access Management (IAM).

-Such platforms and related protocols usually define several actors that are present in every use case: *principal, Identity Provider (IDP)*, and *Relying Party (RP)* or *Service Provider (SP)*:
+Such platforms and related protocols usually define several actors that are present in every use case: *principal, Identity Provider (IDP)*, and *Relying Party (RP)* also called *Service Provider (SP)*:

 - The *principal* (typically a user, though maybe a system actor) is an entity that can be authenticated.
 - The *IDP* authenticates principals and issues tokens (or assertions).
-- The *SP* is an application or resource that is protected and requires authentication and authorization of any principal wishing to access it.
+- The *SP/RP* is an application or resource that is protected and requires authentication and authorization of any principal wishing to access it.

 It is important to keep the definitions of these terms in mind: